zpx0922/Affective_Image_Filter/README.md

 # AIFormer
-Affective Image Filter: Reflecting Emotions from Text to Images(AIFormer), Offical code for paper
+Affective Image Filter: Reflecting Emotions from Text to Images(AIFormer), Offical code for paper(ICCV2023)

+the code will be released in one month